Sliding Window Polar Codes: Background

 The one-step transformation defined by $T_2$ can be rewritten using operators $\boxcoasterisk$ and $\oasterisk$ introduced in \cite{korada_thesis} to degrade and enhance channel parameters as

 The Bhattacharyya parameter of channel $\mathcal{W}_i$ is defined as

 and can be used to evaluate the channel reliability, since it provides an upper bound on the probability that an error occurs under ML decoding \cite{arikan}.
-The Bhattacharyya parameter of the transformed channels can be calculated on the basis of that of the original channels as
+The Bhattacharyya parameter of the transformed channels can be calculated as